pu2clr/SI4735/README.md

 }
 ```

 If you use that approach, all you have to do is download the current version of PU2CLR SI4735 Arduino Library.
-Instead of using PU2CLR SI4735 Arduino Library class directly, you can use your own class that extends the original class.
+Instead of using the PU2CLR SI4735 Arduino Library class directly, you can use your own class that extends the original class.
 This way, you always have the current version of the library customized for your needs.
 So, no extra work will be needed when you update the PU2CLR SI4735 Arduino Library.
-In other words, your custom code will be always synchronized with the PU2CLR SI4735 Arduino Library code.
+In other words, your custom code will always be synchronized with the PU2CLR SI4735 Arduino Library code.

 __Please, check the [API documentation](https://pu2clr.github.io/SI4735/extras/apidoc/html/) before implementing something you think is new.
 It is possible that what you want has already been implemented__.